v-sbradley/bacx-pr/topics/style-tips.md

 ### Captions

 In the image path, enter information about an image both within the straight brackets and again in the quotation marks.
-This provide alt-text and hover text.
+This provides alt-text and hover text.
 If you want a caption to appear beneath the image, use text in italics below the image path.
 Example:

 > ![Schedule assistant displays results on the hour as part of interval scheduling](media/filters-share.png “Schedule assistant displays results on the hour as part of interval scheduling”)